DannyBimma/zig-zags/word-count/README.md

 - **Consistent style**: Built-in formatter ensures consistent code style
 - **Compile-time guarantees**: Most bugs are caught at compile time rather than runtime

-This is an extremely simply program, but my favourite to build when learning a new language.
+This is an extremely simple program, but my favourite to build when learning a new language.
 The Zig implementation demonstrates how modern systems programming languages can provide C-like performance; while significantly improving safety, maintainability, and developer experience.
 The source code was truly a joy to write 🙂